tum-pbs/pbdl-book/overview.md

-where a solver targets cases from a certain well-defined problem domain repeatedly, it can make a lot of sense to once invest significant resources to train an neural network that supports the repeated solves.
+where a solver targets cases from a certain well-defined problem domain repeatedly, it can make a lot of sense to once invest significant resources to train a neural network that supports the repeated solves.
 Based on the domain-specific specialization of this network, such a hybrid could vastly outperform traditional, generic solvers.
 And despite the many open questions, first publications have demonstrated